PabloAu/Two-Parameter-SMT/README.md

 # Two-Parameter-SMT
-Script for chromatin and transcription factors mobility assesment from Single Molecule Tracking (SMT) experiments
+Pipeline for the analysis of chromatin and transcription factors mobility from Single Molecule Tracking (SMT) experiments

 STEP BY STEP protocol
 Prior to start